USS Indianapolis (CA-35): Transporting the atomic bomb

-Indianapolis was then sent to Guam, where a number of the crew who had completed their tours of duty were relieved by other sailors.
+After its stop at Tinian, Indianapolis then continued on its route to Guam, where a number of the crew who had completed their tours of duty were relieved by other sailors.
 Leaving Guam on 28 July, she began sailing toward Leyte, where her crew was to receive training before continuing on to Okinawa to join Vice Admiral Jesse B. Oldendorf's Task Force 95.